JanezCim/openframeworks_ros_basics/README.md

     make
     ./bin/ofxRosSimplePublisher

+After that you will need to open another terminal, run roscore for the program to start.

 ## Debug

 If you want to have the examples elswhere then in <path_to_openframeworks_folder>/apps/myApps/openframeworks_ros_basics/ then you need to edit the OF_ROOT in each Makefile of each ofx app